°1967, Newport Beach, California

 2001

-Readings from Scripts by Raymond Pettibon, Santa Monica Museum of Art, Santa Monica, California
+Readings from Scripts by Raymond Pettibon, Santa Monica Museum of Art, Santa Monica, CA

 Jurgen Becker Gallery, Hamburg, Germany